 Loans are typically a part of students’ financial aid award here at UC Merced.
 Sometimes, parents can borrow on behalf of their student to help cover the cost of attending UC Merced in the form of a Parent PLUS Loan.
 Parents must apply for the loan (with their FSA ID) and complete a Master Promissory Note in order for the loan to be disbursed.

 Some families borrow alternative loans (sometimes referred to as private loans) when their student is not eligible for financial aid or your student needs to borrow additional funds to meet educational expenses.
 You can more about these loans here.

 Student Account & Disbursement

 Once your student completes all necessary requirements for receiving their financial aid awards, the awards are disbursed to their student account or MyBill ten days before instruction begins.
-Any difference between charges on their student account and aid they receive will either result in a refund or a balance owed.
-Learn how to gain access to your student’s MyBill on the Business and Financial Services website.
+Any difference between charges on their student account and the aid they receive will either result in a refund or a balance owed.
+Learn how to gain access to your student’s MyBill on the Student Billing & Cashiering Services.

-For more information about fee payment deadlines, your student’s MyBill, and other billing inquiries, please visit the BFS website.
+For more information about fee payment deadlines, your student’s MyBill, and other billing inquiries, please visit the Student Billing & Cashiering Services.

 Deferred Payment Plan

 If you’d like to split the remaining balance on your student’s account into smaller payments, you can enroll in the Deferred Payment Program.